Governance Documents

 Officers

 Section 1.
 Officers generally.
-The officers of the corporation shall include a president, immediate past president, a president-elect, a vice-president or vice-presidents (2) for membership and chapters, secretary, and treasurer.
-A nominee for those offices need not be a member of the Board of Directors in order to be elected as an officer but shall become a member upon such election.
+The officers of the corporation shall include a president, immediate past president, a president-elect, a vice-president or vice-presidents (2) for chapters and alumni engagement, secretary, and treasurer.
+Nominees for those offices need not be a member of the Board of Directors in order to be elected as an officer but shall become members upon such election.
 In addition to the powers and duties set forth in these bylaws, each officer shall have such powers and duties as the Board may determine by resolution.

 The officers other than the President-elect shall be elected by the Board for a two year term.
 Upon completion of the two year period, the officers may be elected to subsequent two year terms.
 However, the president may not serve for more than two consecutive terms.
 The same person may not simultaneously hold the offices of president and treasurer.
 When tasks or duties requiring special attention are needed to achieve specific goals, the president, at her or his discretion, may appoint committees.
 Committees shall report to the Executive Committee and to the Board.